Getting Started#

 5. Query the host and device buffer sizes for a given routine.

 6. Allocate workspace buffers.
-For cublasMpMatmul, use cublasMpMalloc() for the device workspace to enable the communication-computation overlap in the AG+GEMM, GEMM+RS, and GEMM+AR algorithms; standard cudaMalloc is also accepted and causes the library to use no_overlap or returns CUBLASMP_STATUS_NOT_SUPPORTED.
+For cublasMpMatmul, use cublasMpMalloc() or allocate with ncclMemAlloc / CUDA VMM and register the allocation with cublasMpBufferRegister() to enable the communication-computation overlap in the AG+GEMM, GEMM+RS, and GEMM+AR algorithms.
+Standard cudaMalloc is also accepted, but then the library either uses no_overlap or returns CUBLASMP_STATUS_NOT_SUPPORTED for explicit pipelined algorithm requests.
 For all other routines, use standard cudaMalloc or any other CUDA memory allocator.
 The host workspace and input/output matrix buffers (A, B, C, D) always use standard allocators.

 7. Execute the routine to perform the desired computation.